awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-models-service101.md

 Complex properties are created as instances of states\.
 States, in turn, consist of the properties that you want to include in your complex property\.

-You begin by creating a state that contains string and `Int32` values that represent the content of the Amazon S3 object, as well as the length of the string\.
+You begin by creating a state that contains string and `Int32` values that represent the content of the Amazon S3 object and the length of the string\.

 ```
 type S3ObjectDocument @stateType(id : "urn:tdm:aws/examples:State:S3ObjectDocument") {